Funding Award: Request for Proposals

 pleased to announce that the foundation is currently

 seeking applications for bridge grants.
 These awards are

 made possible with generous support from the American

 Board of Obstetrics and Gynecology (ABOG) Education

-Foundation.
-The AAOGF Bridge Funding Award is designed
+Gynecologists (ACOG).
+The AAOGF Bridge Funding Award is

-funding or who have a temporary lapse in funding.
-This
+research funding or who have a temporary lapse in

-award will be for a one-year period from July 1, 2017 to
+funding.
+This award will be for a one-year period from

 Bridge funds are intended to enhance the likelihood of

 ensuring that essential research personnel are not lost